 If you’re not satisfied, set a realistic goal for improvement.
 The norms in this lab are based on healthy young adults, so a score above the mean may or may not be realistic for you.
 Instead, you may want to set a specific goal based on time rather than rating; for example, set a goal of improving your time by 10%.
 Imbalances in muscular endurance have been linked with back problems, so if your rating is significantly lower for one of the three tests, you should focus particular attention on that area of your body.

-Photo Gallery of Percentiles Ranks For Torso Muscle Endurance Tests For College-Age Men And Women (Age 17-25)
+Percentiles Ranks for Torso Muscle Endurance Tests for College-Age Men and Women age 17-25 Photo Gallery

 What should you do next?
 Enter the results of this lab in the Preprogram Assessment column in Appendix C. If you’ve set a goal for improvement, begin a program of low-back exercises such as that suggested in this chapter.
 After several weeks of your program, complete this lab again and enter the results in the Post-Program Assessment column of Appendix C. How do the results compare?